rosielangello/digitalframeworks-summer2017/my_data_is_too_big_for_excel.md

 HOW:

-a) Get a decent text editor.
+1. Get a decent text editor.
 There are a variety available, some for free, some cost money.
 I like SublimeText, which requires a license but you can use for free for a while without paying.
-b) Open the file in the text editor.
+2. Open the file in the text editor.
 You can open the text editor and go to file>open or right-click the file and look for your text editor, or (on a mac) drag your file to the text editor.
-c) Wait a moment if opening is still slow.
+3. Wait a moment if opening is still slow.
 If it takes a really long time this trick might not be for you, but many large datasets that fail in excel will open in less than a minute in SublimeText on a computer with decent resources.
-d) Look at your data, scroll around, or search.
+4. Look at your data, scroll around, or search.
-e) If it looks like there are weird characters that might be causing excel trouble, you can possibly find and replace them here, save, and then re-open in excel.
+5. If it looks like there are weird characters that might be causing excel trouble, you can possibly find and replace them here, save, and then re-open in excel.
-f) Bonus tip (for SublimeText): You can open a whole folder of data! under file>open, instead of navigating to a file, just click on the folder you want to open!
+6. Bonus tip (for SublimeText): You can open a whole folder of data! under file>open, instead of navigating to a file, just click on the folder you want to open!
 You can then search the whole folder (it might skip really huge files, but will tell you if it does) using find>find in files.

 ## Use grep